pyccel/pyccel/doc/quickstart.md

   4. No problems ?, So you should discover `__pyccel__` the directory that contains your generated code and some other stuff.

 E.g (using `@types` decorator and a recursive function with a typed return):
+   To specify the types of the function arguments and its return, we need to import the `@types` decorator from pyccel.decorators (as you can see in the first line) and then specify the types for each function using this format:
+   - for the decorator `@types('1stArgType', '2ndArgType', 'NthArgType', results='return_type')`
+   to declare arrays `@types('1stArgType[:]', '2ndArgType[:,:]', 'NthArgType[dimensions]', results='return_type')`, the expresion `[:]` means that the array has 1 dimension and 2 dimensions with `[:,:]` , So the number of dimensions of an array related with how many colons you put in the square brackets sparated with a comma, `arr[:,:,:]` means that the array `arr` has 3 dimensions and so on.
+   - for the function `def fun('1stArgType', '2ndArgType', 'NthArgType')`.

+   In `@types` decorator, pyccel support the following data types: real,double, float, pythonfloat,float32, float64, pythoncomplex, complex, complex64, complex128, int8, int16, int32, int64, int, pythonint, integer, bool, pythonbool.

    python code:
     file_name.py